davidmeadejr/github-curriculum-vitae/README.md

       * Recieved a scholarship to study at The London Institute of Banking & Finance

  ## 🌍 Extra-Curricular Activities
-* Sports: amateur boxing, football and running.
+* Sports: amateur boxing and running.
-* Reading fiction: Japanese comics.
+* Reading fiction: Japanese and Korean comics.
-* Reading non-fiction: maths, philosophy, investing and blockchain technology.
+* Reading non-fiction: startups, product design, philosophy, technology.

 &nbsp;